Retrofit programme for council homes

 Programme update: Coldfall

-We are consulting over 200 tenants at the Coldfall estate (N10) on designs for its first council home retrofit programme between 21 August and 25 September 2024.
+We consulted over 200 tenants at the Coldfall estate (N10) on designs for its first council home retrofit programme from 21 August to 25 September 2024.

 Our thanks to the Department for Energy Security and Net Zero whose support through the Social Housing Decarbonisation Fund Wave 2.2 is making the Coldfall scheme possible.